 Sell Your Home, Not Your Personal Belongings

-Unless, you're a very talented stager or interior designer, with beautifully matched furnishings, it is best to go minimal.
-People often wonder why vacant, clean and like new homes sell so fast with just minimal accent staging?
+Unless you're a very talented stager or interior designer with beautifully matched furnishings, it is best to go minimal.
+People often wonder why vacant, clean and like new homes sell so fast with minimal accent staging?
 The fact is a buyer is more prone to notice and remember a house with less personal property distractions.

 More importantly, sellers really need to understand they have a limited time to connect with buyers.
 The "clock" starts at the curb, and the precious few minutes a buyer is considering your home has a dramatic effect on what they choose to do.
-Every distraction that overwhelms the view-scape in your home reduces the actual time the buyer spends looking at the house itself.
+Every distraction that overwhelms the view-scape in your home reduces the buyer's actual time looking at the house itself.
 I can’t tell you how many times a house would have had a chance to sell had it not been for the personal property distraction seen by the buyer.

-If, on the other hand, your home truly looks like an expensive model home and has a central accent theme, that can actually work to your advantage.
-Remember you are competing for a buyer that has been through dozens of model homes and dozens of clean empty new homes.
+On the other hand, if your home truly looks like an expensive model home and has a central accent theme, that can actually work to your advantage.
+Remember, you are competing for a buyer that has been through dozens of model homes and dozens of clean empty new homes.
 Example – If you live in a $500K home, but your furniture looks like it belongs in a $150K home, what kind of impression does this send to the buyer?
 Does it complement or distract?
 Does it help the buyer like your home more or less?
-Remember the buyer is trying to visualize how your house would look with their belongings in it and not yours.
-This is why it is always a good idea to rent a storage space and remove excessive items from your house to make your home feel more open with fewer sight distractions for the buyer to see.
+Remember, the buyer is trying to visualize how your house would look with their belongings and not yours.
+This is why it is always good to rent a storage space and remove excess items from your house to make your home feel more open with fewer sight distractions for the buyer to see.

-My favorite saying with regard to personal property is, "when in doubt, get it out" has served me well.
+My favorite saying concerning personal property is, "when in doubt, get it out," which has served me well.